Ouranosinc/Magpie/docs/permissions.rst

         resource-type-1         [read | write]
             resource-type-2     [read | write]

-Given that scheme, let's say that existing elements are defined as follows:
+Given that scheme, let's say that existing elements are defined using the allowed types as follows:

 .. code-block::